openspim/openspim.github.io/µOpenSPIM.md

 -   A complete overhaul of the GUI has been made including simple graphic visualizations and an improved control over Picrard’s 4D-stage
 -   A user-friendly way of setting up multiview time lapse recordings with several positions and the option to acquire periodic and sporadic intervals with optional breaks during time-lapse recordings
 -   A quick save function for nearly all acquisitions settings to save time in case an imaging session is interrupted or a similar session will take place at another time
+-   Different saving formats allow acquisition as single plane tiff files, whole stacks or in n5 format, which is optimised for browsing through big data.
 -   ArduinoUNO support for basic but efficient control of several connected hardware devices so that OpenSPIM users can quickly benefit from improved image acquisition speed and acquisition accuracy
 -   An option for on-the-fly maximum intensity projections
 -   A Picard Stage calibration feature to correct rotational inaccuracies and to improve the 4D-USB stage control